smfo/whatILearntToday/Frontend/Styling/Styled components/Basic.md

 # Basic

 Tags that are created purely to style an element.
-The element itself is a valis html element, but the style is defined to not have to mock around with `className` or other types of styling.
+The element itself is a valid html element, but the style is defined to not have to mock around with `className` or other types of styling.

 ```js
 npm install --save styled-components